spincast/spincast-realworld/README.md

 If at some point you want to reset the data of the application, simply delete the "`dbData`" directory which is going to be created.

+**Important!**: The application uses a *self-signed certificate* to accept HTTP**S** requests.
+In production, you would of course use a real certificate (for example a [Let's Encrypt](https://letsencrypt.org) one).
+Because of this, the clients you use to make requests need to accept self-signed certificates!
+In Postman, you do this by turning *OFF* : `Settings / SSL certificate verification`.
+We preferred this little annoyance over serving plain HTTP.

 # Getting started